Doesha/Lenovo-Ideapad-310-15IKB/README.md

 About:

-You can pick your poison!
-There is an Opencore v0.5.7 or Clover revision: 5108.
-Both of these were tested with the install of 10.15 and upgraded via the Mac App store to 10.15.4 (19E266) with no modifications needed.
+Opencore v0.5.7 or Clover revision: 5108.
+Both have been tested with the install of 10.15 and upgraded via the Mac App store to 10.15.4 (19E266) with no modifications needed.
+Upgraded to Supplemental Update for 10.15.4 (19E287) without issues.

 Notes: